'An Unremarkable Wood’ Symposium

 An exhibition of work commissioned as part of the Mapping Marton Wood project will be shown at the symposium.

-Past CAD event participants have said
+Past event participants have said

 It was really well held, just the right size, well facilitated, the conversations and questions evolved well, and the presenter and her work were both very inspiring.
 Thank you!